Osteochondritis dissecans can affect any joint in the body but the knee is the most commonly affected joint.

 Surgery:Complex Knee Surgeon

-Young athletes are at risk for developing this knee condition.
-Sports that involve quick moves and fast changes in direction may increase the changes.
-Ongoing over-use, knee trauma, repetitive, unrecognized injuries and other episodes of hard falls could also damage the end of an affected bone.
+Young athletes appear to be at risk for developing OCD of the knee.
+Sports that involve quick moves and fast changes in direction may increase the chances.
+Ongoing over-use, knee trauma, repetitive, unrecognized injuries and other episodes or hard falls could also damage the end of an affected bone.

 Dr. LaPrade offers specialized treatment for osteochondritis dissecans of the knee.
-In order to properly diagnose this condition and plan the most affective course of treatment, he will order an x-ray and usually an MRI.
-X-rays will be needed so that Dr. LaPrade can determine if the patient is bow-legged or knock-kneed.
-The MRI will offer him the ability to examine the extent of the injury through detailed imaging of the joint.
-Treatment for osteochondritis dissecans will vary depending on the patient.
-If the MRI shows that the cartilage and bone have not completely detached, Dr. LaPrade will establish a protocol involving rest, the use of crutches, range of motion exercises, strengthening moves, and possibly anti-inflammatory medication.
-These are conservative measures for the treatment of osteochondritis dissecans of the knee that are taken and intended for the affected joint to restore normal function.
+In order to properly diagnose this condition and plan the most affective course of treatment, he will order specific x-rays and usually an MRI.
+X-rays will be needed so that Dr. LaPrade can determine if the patient is bow-legged or knock-kneed and to determine the location of the defect.
+X-rays also help to visually the opposite knee, which is important because 30% of patients will have OCD in both knees.
+The MRI will offer him the ability to examine the extent of the injury through detailed imaging of the joint to determine the defect size, whether it is one piece or fragmented, and to evaluate for the presence of cysts in the surrounding bone.
+Treatment for osteochondritis dissecans of the knee will vary depending on the patient.
+If the MRI shows that the cartilage and bone have not completely detached in a patient with open growth plates, Dr. LaPrade will first establish a protocol involving rest, the use of crutches, range of motion exercises, strengthening moves, and possibly anti-inflammatory medication.
+These are conservative measures for the treatment of OCD knee that are taken for the affected joint to restore normal function.

-In patients where Dr. LaPrade recommends surgery, an arthroscopic surgical approach may be performed to drill into the dead bone or to remove the loose fragments and debris in the knee joint and reattach the bone.
-Dr. LaPrade may use a fresh donor cartilage allograft to complete this procedure in which case the patient will need a second surgery and be put on a bone donor list.
-A cartilage allograft is used to replace the bone and cartilage that has fallen off.
+In patients where Dr. LaPrade recommends surgery, an arthroscopic surgical approach may be performed to drill into the dead bone or to remove the loose fragments and debris deep in the lesion in the knee joint and reattach the bone with bioabsorbable screws and bone graft.
+Dr. LaPrade may use a fresh donor cartilage allograft in patients with a large and/or deep lesion, in which case the patient will need a second surgery and be put on a cartilage donor list.
+In these circumstances, a cartilage allograft is used to replace the bone and cartilage that has fallen off.

 A very specific, detailed post-op protocol will be given to patients who undergo arthroscopic surgery for the treatment of osteochondritis dissecans.
 It is crucial that the patient work directly with rehab specialists and Dr. LaPrade in following this precise treatment plan.
-Patients will be advised to avoid putting weight on their foot for a minimum of 6 weeks.
-Depending on the severity of the injury and surgical repair, some patients will be told to modify their current activities (partaking in competitive or recreational sports).
+Patients who have a drilling procedure or a reattachment of their defect with bone grafting will be advised to avoid putting weight on their foot for a minimum of 6 weeks and may need to use an unloader brace for a few months after surgery.
+For those who undergo a fresh osteoarticular allograft procedure, they will be non-weight bearing for 8 weeks and will need to use a CPM for 6-8 hours a day while they are non-weight bearing.
+Depending on the severity of the injury and surgical repair site and size, some patients will be told to modify their current activities (partaking in competitive or recreational sports).
 This is often the case when a cartilage transplant takes place.

 181 West Meadow Drive, Suite 400Vail, CO 81657